sher-islam/demoWithApnaCollege/README.md

 # demoWithApnaCollege
-This is my first git Repo
+This is my first git Repository
+Author - Sher Islam